Chase Total Checking® is the bank’s beginner checking account that offers basic value without the special perks of premium accounts.

-To waive the monthly fee, you can either keep a daily minimum of $1,500 in the account or receive $500 in direct deposits to the account.
-You can also avoid paying the fee with a combined daily average of $5,000 across all your Chase accounts.
-If you want to find lower checking account fees in general, you may want to examine online-only checking, but remember that online banks do not provide the in-person services that come with accounts like Chase Total Checking.
+If you want to find lower checking account fees in general, you may want to examine online-only checking, but remember that online banks do not provide the in-person services that come with nationwide banks like Chase.

-If you’re not a Chase customer at all, now may be a good time to go all-in and apply for a Chase Savings℠ account along with your new Chase Total account because both accounts complement one another.
+If you’re not a Chase customer at all, now may be a good time to go all-in and apply for a Chase Savings℠ account along with your new checking account because both accounts complement one another.